Click on the ad above to go to the J.R. Dill website.

 A history of the manufacturing of Stoneware in that village (Montour Falls) from 1850-1888.
 More than 100 color photos.

-Available at O'Shaughnessy Antiques in Watkins Glen and at the Schuyler County Historical Society Museum.
+Available at the Schuyler County Historical Society Museum.

 -----------